marciofrayze/todo-vanilla-js/README.md

 # TODO Vanilla JS

+**Warning: this project is deprecated.
+HTML import is not a part of web components specification anymore.**

 A simple TODO example using vanilla JS but featuring HTML import and Web Components.

 Please use Google-Chrome.
 No polyfills are provided so it may not work on other browsers (yet).